 - 4.1 General.
 The general design criteria and practices specified herein shall be the minimum criteria necessary to meet the needs and expectations of internal NASA customers (e.g., safety, reliability, maintainability, quality, supportability, etc.) in a cost-effective manner.
 In order to meet customer expectations, individual system and equipment design projects may need criteria that are more stringent than those specified herein.
-In such cases, criteria that exceed the provisions specified herein shall be determined by the responsible design organization in consultation with its customers (e.g., users, operators, etc.). - 4.2 Functional designations.
+In such cases, criteria that exceed the provisions specified herein shall be determined by the responsible design organization in consultation with its customers (e.g., users, operators, etc.).
+GSE designed in accordance with the requirements specified herein satisfy the requirements of ISO 14625. - 4.2 Functional designations.
 The GSE covered by this standard may be classified according to one of the following functional designations (e.g., servicing, checkout and test, auxiliary, etc.).
 Under each functional designation, GSE can be classified by criticality, whereby the GSE either (1) physically or functionally interfaces with flight hardware/software, (2) is classified as safety critical, and/or (3) generates data used in determining flight worthiness/certification.
-The GSE or system is assessed as safety critical if loss of the GSE or overall system function or improper performance could result in loss of life, loss of flight hardware, or damage to flight hardware.
-The GSE defined herein shall be subject to the configuration control requirements specified in the approved program/project configuration management plan.
+The GSE or system is assessed as safety critical if loss of the GSE or overall system function or improper performance has the potential for personnel injury, fatality, or damage to or loss of flight hardware, equipment, or property.
+GSE defined herein shall be subject to the configuration control requirements specified in the approved program/project configuration management plan.